Radian Group Inc. (RDN) Shares Up Despite Recent Market Volatility

 Conclusion

-In summary, Radian Group Inc. (RDN) has had a better performance as of late.
-Analysts have mixed opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
+In conclusion, Radian Group Inc. (RDN) has had a better performance lately.
+Opinion on the stock among analysts is mixed, with some giving it a “buy” rating and others a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.